pycom/pycom-documentation/content/firmwareapi/pycom/network/bluetooth/_index.md

 ## Methods

-### bluetooth.init(id=0, mode=Bluetooth.BLE, antenna=None, modem_sleep=True, pin=None, privacy=True, secure_connections=True, mtu=200)
+### bluetooth.init([id=0, mode=Bluetooth.BLE, antenna=Bluetooth.INT_ANT, modem_sleep=True, pin=None, privacy=True, secure_connections=True, mtu=200])

-* `id` Only one Bluetooth peripheral available so must always be 0	* `id` Only one Bluetooth peripheral available so must always be 0.
+* `id` Only one Bluetooth peripheral available so must always be 0
-* `mode` currently the only supported mode is `Bluetooth.BLE`	* `mode` currently the only supported mode is `Bluetooth.BLE`.
+* `mode` currently the only supported mode is `Bluetooth.BLE`
-* `modem_sleep` Enables or Disables BLE modem sleep, Disable modem sleep as a workaround when having Crashes due to flash cache being disabled, as this prevents BLE task saving data in external RAM while accesing external flash for R/W	* `antenna` selects between the internal and the external antenna.
-Can be either `Bluetooth.INT_ANT`, `Bluetooth.EXT_ANT`.
+* `modem_sleep` Enables or Disables BLE modem sleep, Disable modem sleep as a workaround when having Crashes due to flash cache being disabled, as this prevents BLE task saving data in external RAM while accesing external flash for R/W
 * `antenna` selects between the internal and the external antenna.
-Can be either `Bluetooth.INT_ANT`, `Bluetooth.EXT_ANT`	* `modem_sleep` Enables or Disables BLE modem sleep, Disable modem sleep as a workaround when having Crashes due to flash cache being disabled, as this prevents BLE task saving data in external RAM while accesing external flash for R/W.
+Can be either:
+    * `Bluetooth.INT_ANT`
+    * `Bluetooth.EXT_ANT`
-* `secure` enables or disables the GATT Server security features	* `pin` a one to six digit number (`0`-`9`) to connect to the GATT Sever.
-Setting any valid pin, GATT Server security features are activated.
+* `secure` enables or disables the GATT Server security feature
+* `pin` a six digit number to connect to the GATT Sever	Setting any valid pin, GATT Server security features are activated.
-* `pin` a six digit number to connect to the GATT Sever	* `privacy` Enables or Disables local privacy settings so address will be random or public.
+* `privacy` Enables or Disables local privacy settings so address will be random or public.
 * `secure_connections` Enables or Disables Secure Connections and MITM Protection.
 * `mtu` Maximum Transmission Unit (MTU) is the maximum length of an ATT packet.
 Value must be between `23` and `200`.